Making a complaint

 In the first instance

 It is important that you make an appointment to speak with your Accommodation Manager or put your concerns in writing.
-If you do not feel comfortable speaking to your Accommodation Manager then you can make an appointment to speak to the Senior Accommodation Manager.

 It may be possible that your complaint can be resolved quickly and easily.
 A full investigation will be undertaken once your complaint has been received, which may include formal interviews with any other person affected/involved in order to reach a decision.
 A representative from The Students' Union can be invited to attend such meetings if you wish.
 You will be provided with a written acknowledgement of your complaint within two working days of receipt of a written complaint.